-- Design standards should be established to ensure compatibility with adjacent land uses and to minimize impacts on residential areas.
+- In order to avoid a piecemeal approach and fragmented development pattern, a site redevelopment plan should be formulated that includes the entire parcel and considers the surrounding context.
+The site master plan should demonstrate that adjacent uses complement proposed uses and the cohesiveness among individual project components.
+In addition, the use of a planned unit development approach and corresponding zoning, such as the Planned Development District (PDD) or Master Planned Development District (MPD), that permits flexibility and strives for cohesive design, should guide the redevelopment of larger parcels. - Design standards should be established to ensure compatibility with adjacent land uses and to minimize impacts on residential areas.
 For example, standards should address, but not be limited to: buffer/edge treatment and transitional elements, landscaping, signage, and building design elements (scale, height/mass, orientation, façade treatment) per considerations discussed per Policy 3-5. - Identified elements of the Open Space network, per Policy 3-13, should be continued along identified physical features, be integrated into the development design, and include connections between recreation and open space areas. - Consistent with the goals and objectives of Chapter 6 (Transportation), connections should be provided within and between developments to enhance vehicular and pedestrian circulation and reduce traffic congestion.
-Roadway design should be consistent with context-sensitive principles, as expressed in the Town of Amherst Context-Sensitive Highway Design Report and Policy 6-1, and should also employ access management strategies in accordance with Policy 6-4.
+Roadway design should be consistent with contextsensitive principles, as expressed in the Town of Amherst Context-Sensitive Highway Design Report and Policy 6-1, and should also employ access management strategies in accordance with Policy 6-4.

 A number of strategies are available to the Town to encourage the revitalization of underutilized, obsolescent, and vacant properties.

 Because of the importance of addressing revitalization for a number of different land uses in multiple contexts as described above, and because of the complexity of issues involved in revitalization, the Town should pursue a coordinated approach that entails a variety of strategies.
 These strategies should be undertaken as part of a programmatic approach that includes the following elements: